soccermetrics/flask-skeleton/README.md

 Changing appname
 ----------------

-If you wish to change `appname`, you need to do so at the following places:
+If you wish to change `appname`, you'll need to do so at the following places:

 * both subdirectory names
 * the MyCustomApplication import in `runserver.py`